dimxasnewfrozen/k8s-intro/README.md

 ## Networking

-A bried explanation on kubernetes networking
+A brief explanation on kubernetes networking

+## Services

+A brief explanation on different kubernetes services and how to access internal pods using nodeport.